Bicycle Locks: Ratings of Sources

-Our AssessmentThis older review and slide show is based on the observations of Brad Quartuccio, editor of the bicycling magazine Urban Velo.
-Short write-ups for five bicycle locks include some mention of testing.
-Quartuccio is consistent with other reviewers, saying the Kryptonite New York Fahgettaboudit U-lock would take "forever to hacksaw through," and the OnGuard Bulldog DT 5012 (U-lock with cable) is "pretty perfect for most people."
-Quartuccio does not recommend the Master Lock 8200DPRO Street Cuff for high-crime areas.
+Our AssessmentThis older review is based on the observations of Brad Quartuccio, editor of bicycling magazine Urban Velo.
+Short write-ups for five locks include some testing.
+Quartuccio agrees with other reviewers that the Kryptonite New York Fahgettaboudit Mini would take "forever to hacksaw through," and the OnGuard Bulldog DT (U-lock with cable) is "pretty perfect for most people."

 by Contributors to Amazon.com

-Our AssessmentAmazon.com includes a number of owner-written reviews for bike locks.
-This is a good site to find information on how long padlocks or combination locks work in the long term, because independent testing organizations don't generally use the locks for long periods: They just try to break them.
-Kryptonite and OnGuard are brands that most consistently receive high ratings at Amazon.com.
+Our AssessmentAmazon.com includes hundreds of owner reviews of bike locks, making this a good place to find out how specific models last long term.
+Independent testing organizations just try to break them.
+The brands Kryptonite and OnGuard consistently receive high ratings here.